bayarealife/DSND-Sparkify-Project/README.md

 ## Summary - Result of the Analysis
 The data evaluation showed in most cases, the non-churn users were more active users (higher counts of events recorded).
 The gender and the service level (free/paid) also showed difference in churn and non-churn users.
 Then I removed features that were not relevant to user activities (i.e. Error page) and scaled them.
 Then I have tried a few algorithms - Logistic Regression, Decision Tree, Random Forest.
 Linear SVC had high false positive rate.
-Decision Tree had no True Positives which is the most important prediction for this project.
-Random Forest detected one True Positive and zero False Positives and was the best model.
-I tuned the Random Forest model, and it did not show any improvement.
+Decision Tree had 0% true positive rate which is the most important prediction for this project.
+Random Forest 18% true positive rate and 0% false positive rate after tuning and was the best model.

 ## Data Description